DavidVoihanski/Final-Project/README.md

 # Final-Project
-Detection In The Dark
-Check "Detection in the dark poster" for detailed explanation.
+Detection In The Dark, check "Detection in the dark poster" for detailed explanation.